akka/akka/akka-docs/rst/scala/testing.rst

 .. note::

-   Be sure to exchange the default event handler with the :class:`TestEventListener` in your ``application.conf`` to enable this function::
+   Be sure to exchange the default logger with the :class:`TestEventListener` in your ``application.conf`` to enable this function::

-     akka.event-handlers = [akka.testkit.TestEventListener]
+     akka.loggers = [akka.testkit.TestEventListener]

 .. _TestKit.within: